ytjohn/yourtech-us/_posts/2017-05-21-the-cheap-machette-problem.md

   https://www.yourtech.us/2017/the-cheap-machette-problem
 published: true
 ---
 This weekend, I was finally clearing out the bit of walk between my pole barn and the hill behind it.
-Erosion has been filling it in, making it hard to get back there with any sort of push mower. <a href="https://goo.gl/photos/pRGa5a1JmA837pSh9">Vines and brush have been filling in around it</a>.
+Erosion has been filling it in, making it hard to get back there with any sort of push mower.
+Vines and brush have been filling in around it.
 I did what I could with the trimmer, then I went back in with the machete.
 Now, this machete was $6 at Harbor Freight and I haven't used it much because the cheap plastic handle was starting to break.

 <a href="https://static.yourtech.us/yt/uploads/2017/05/behind-the-pole-barn.jpg"><img src="https://static.yourtech.us/yt/uploads/2017/05/behind-the-pole-barn-169x300.jpg" alt="" width="169" height="300" class="alignleft size-medium wp-image-168" /></a>